bevyengine/bevy-website/content/learn/book/plugin-development/_index.md

 ## Generic Plugin Types

-Sometimes you want your users to be able to choose the types your plugin uses so that they can implement the logic unique to their needs in a component type they pass.
-Choose events that the plugin should react to.
-Even choose the resources that the plugin could use (which is useful if you want multiple of the same resource used in a plugin via redefining the type).
+It can be useful to allow your users to supply generic types to your plugins.
+It can enable them to write custom logic for components to be used; give your plugin a marker component to note an entity it should do some logic to; add events that your plugin should listen for; or a resource your plugin should use (which is useful if you want to apply your plugin to multiple resources of same type via type aliases.)

-That's where generic plugin types come in.
-They'll allow you to grant to your users the ability to choose what types they want used with your plugin.

-Like generic structs or functions you can define a generic plugin like so:
+You can define a generic plugin like so:

 ```rust
 // example with a generic type that implements Component